AndrewYang2428/andrewyang-megr2156-lab-portfolio/docs/Labs/L05/index.md

 - Detail any mistakes throughout the process.
 - Detailed lessoned learned throughout the process, the more detail the better
 - Resources and actual time it took from start to finish

+When printing this design, I had to use supports for the second component because it was hollow.
+To have a smooth print process, I had to use supports on the inside to keep the wall from collapsing in.
+I decided to use the grid support instead of using the organic or the snug support because I wanted to easily get the supports out without damaging the walls of the cover component.
+Since this was my first time using supports on a design, I had to figure out how to use the support tool on PrusasSlicer.
+It was very simple to figure it out, but when I printed out my first part, I didn't add enough supports to hold the top wall, so it caved in after a couple runs.
+The Clip didn't slide in smoothly either so I had to make some changes to the slot as well to make sure that they fit correctly.